Effective Whitney Stratification of Real Algebraic Varieties: Introduction

 \subsection{Acknowledgements}

-{ The material in this article is based upon work supported by the Air Force Office of Scientific Research (AFOSR) under award number FA9550-22-1-0462, managed by Dr.~Frederick Leve; both MH and VN were partially supported by this award and would like to gratefully acknowledge this support.}
+{ The material in this article is based upon work supported by the Air Force Office of Scientific Research (AFOSR) under award number FA9550-22-1-0462, managed by Dr.~Frederick Leve; both MH and VN were partially supported by this award and would like to gratefully acknowledge this support.
+MH is also supported by the Royal Society under grant RSWF\textbackslash R2\textbackslash 242006 and would like to gratefully acknowledge this support.
+AL is grateful to be partially supported by NSF DMS award 2001267 and the Simons Fellows program.
+Finally, we thank the two anonymous referees whose suggestions greatly improved our paper.}